 I am a Professor of Computer Science at TU Braunschweig and currently the Dean of Studies of Computer Science.
 Since 2016 I am leading the Institute of System Security.
 Before taking this position, I have been working at the University of Göttingen, Technische Universität Berlin, and Fraunhofer Institute FIRST.

 My research interests revolve around computer security and machine learning.
 My group is developing novel methods for detecting computer attacks, analyzing malicious software and discovering vulnerabilities in software.
 I am also interested in efficient algorithms for analyzing structured data, such as strings, trees, and graphs.

-My Erdős number is 3 (Müller → Jagota → Erdős) and my Bacon number is ∞.
-I am a distant academic relative of David Hilbert and Carl Friedrich Gauß (see here), although this doesn't help when solving math problems.
+Erdős number is 3 (Müller → Jagota → Erdős) and my Bacon number is ∞.
+I am a very distant academic relative of Carl Friedrich Gauß (see here), although this doesn't help when solving math problems.

 Evaluating Explanation Methods for Deep Learning in Computer Security.

 Alexander Warnecke, Daniel Arp, Christian Wressnegger and Konrad Rieck.
 Proc. of the 5th IEEE European Symposium on Security and Privacy (EuroS&P), to appear September 2020.

 On the Security and Applicability of Fragile Camera Fingerprints.

 Erwin Quiring, Matthias Kirchner and Konrad Rieck.
 Proc. of the 24th European Symposium on Research in Computer Security (ESORICS), 450–470, September 2019.